Ed White (American football)

 Edward Alvin White (born April 4, 1947) is an American former professional football player who played as a guard in the National Football League (NFL).
 After retiring from football, White has worked as a coach and artist.

-Biography
+Early life

 White grew up in Lemon Grove, California, and attended Helix High School in La Mesa as a freshman before moving to Coachella Valley.
 He graduated from Indio High School in Indio, California.

+College career

 White attended the University of California, Berkeley, playing for the California Golden Bears (1966–1968) as a lineman.
-He was named a consensus All-American player in 1968.
+He was named a consensus All-American at middle guard in 1968.

-White began his professional football career with the Minnesota Vikings after being drafted in the second round of the 1969 AFL/NFL draft.
-He is one of 11 players to have played in all four Vikings Super Bowl appearances between 1969 and 1976.
-Before the 1978 season, he was traded to the San Diego Chargers, with whom he played until 1985 when he retired after 17 years and 241 games.
-Mainly used at offensive guard, he was selected to the Pro Bowl four times.
-He played as an offensive lineman for the Chargers 1978-85.